wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/insertion-sort.md

 Insertion sort is one of the sorting algorithms that sort the elements by placing an unsorted element in correct sorted order one at a time.

-A sorted [array](../arrays.md) is an array in which elements are sorted either in ascending or descending order.
+A sorted [array](../arrays.md) is an array in which elements are sorted either in ascending or descending order, e.g $[1, 2, 3, 4, 5, 6, 7]$.

-Example: [1,2,3,4,5,6,7]

-In a sorted `array` all the elements to the left of any element are smaller than that.
-That, means to make the `array` sorted we have to place an element in such a position, so that every element to the left are smaller than that.
+In a sorted array, all the elements to the left of any element are smaller than that.
+To make the array sorted, we have to place an element in such a position, so that every element to the left are smaller than that.
 That is pretty much what we do in a insertion sort.

 ## Algorithm

-The following are the steps that we are going to follow:

 1. Pick an element from the array, and store it in a variable $nums$.
 2. Now, start comparing the $nums$ with all the elements to the left of it.
 3. If the $nums$ is less than the current element shift the current element to right until you find an element smaller than $nums$.
 4. Place the $nums$ in current position.
-5. Repeat all the above steps until the $array$ is sorted.
+5. Repeat all the above steps until the array is sorted.

-If we apply the above steps for the array $[3,2,5,10,9]$, it would be:
+For the array $[3,2,5,10,9]$, the steps would be

 * First of all, we will pick the first element which is $3$ in our case.
 * Now, we will compare with all the elements left to it, in this case there is nothing left to $3$ so, we will do nothing.
 * Now, pick the next element which is $2$ and start comparing with all the elements left to it.